culturedigitalskills/2024-digitisation-3d-photogrammetry/learners/setup.md

 ## Equipment

-For photogrammetry you will need access to the minimum equipment.
+For photogrammetry you will need access to some minimum equipment.

 - **Digital camera**: a compact or a digital single lens reflex (DSLR) camera can be used.
 Preferably you should use a camera that allows manual control.